KumarBadal208/react-project/README.md

 ##### scripts in package.json file is to execute the package like the following commands:-
 * "start" : "parcel index.html" = npx parcel index.html -> it will dev build the app

+### JSX and React Component
+* JSX is html like syntax used to create react element in react.
+In JSX we can write JS code as well inside "{ console.log("hello") }".
+* React Component is JS function which returns JSX code or react Element.
+* JSX (React Element) -> JS Obj -> HTML Template (while rendering).
+* Parcel is the manager of Babel.
+It contaims the Babel that helps to convert the JSX into react element and then into JS object.
+* Babel transpile the JSX into JS object.
+Babel is compiler.
+The JSX is not understood by JS engine.
+So, Babel converts the JSX first into JS code and then feed it to the browser after build.